areias/pomodoro/README.md

 ## Create the alias pomo
-Add to .bashrc file a reference to script
+To be able to use `pomo` as a command shortcut, add to your .bashrc file a reference to the pomodoro.sh script:
-`$ alias pomo='bash /home/areias/Dropbox/DataScience/Pomodoro/pomodoro.sh'`
+`$ alias pomo='bash /home/user/pathto/pomodoro.sh'`

 ## Additional features to implement
-* default 25 mins
+* ~~default 25 mins~~
-* pop up over everything once timer is up
+* ~~pop up over everything once timer is up~~
-* option to pause timer
+* option to pause and restart timer
 * timer count down to remaining minutes
-* option to quit mid-timer and log elapsed time with tasks
+* ~~option to quit mid-timer and log elapsed time with tasks~~
-* report option that generates total time worked per project
+* report option that generates summary view with total time worked per project
 * run as background process
 * package for distribution
+* provide option to select project from lists of current projects